guzba/waterpark/README.md

 A great use-case for these thread-safe pools is for database connections when running a multithreaded HTTP server like [Mummy](https://github.com/guzba/mummy).

+Using Waterpark connection pools for multiple different databases is no a problem.
+You can create one or more pools for each database without any trouble.
+See [this example](https://github.com/guzba/waterpark/blob/master/examples/mummy_sqlite.nim) to get an idea of how this works.

 ## Example

 The following example shows a Postgres database connection pool being used in a Mummy HTTP request handler.